 Attacks Targeting the Region and Conflict Zones

-Google’s report uncovered specific incidents where DarkSword was used, the most notable being an attack in November last year that targeted users in Saudi Arabia.
-It was carried out via a website impersonating the “Snapshare” service page linked to Snapchat; the site directed visitors to a genuine Snapchat link to allay suspicion, while in the background it infected the iPhone with the malicious software.
+Google’s report revealed specific incidents where DarkSword was used, the most notable being an attack in November that targeted users in Saudi Arabia.
+It was carried out via a website masquerading as the “Snapshare” service page linked to Snapchat; the site directed visitors to a genuine Snapchat link to deflect suspicion, while in the background it infected the iPhone with the malicious program.

 In a more recent development, a hacking group called UNC6353, suspected of ties to the Russian government, was observed using the same tool to target users in Ukraine by compromising official news and government websites.
 This threat is believed to be linked to a previous attack known as Coruna, which targeted older OS versions (iOS 13 to iOS 17), illustrating how these attackers evolve their methods with each Apple update.